History, tourist information, and nearby accommodation

 Search as they might, Cromwell's men could not find them.
 They had been secreted away, right under the noses of the English army.

 Another version says that the Honours were lowered down the cliffs in a basket, to Mrs Grainger's serving maid, who was pretending to gather seaweed by the shore.
 The maid then hid the Honours in a creel, covered by dulse, and carried them out under the noses of the English troops.

-The English were understandably enraged, and they wrecked havoc upon the castle.
+The English were understandably enraged, and they wreaked havoc upon the castle.
 The chapel was destroyed, and the Ogilvys imprisoned.
 Mrs Ogilvy died from her ill-treatment, but Sir George survived, and never divulged the whereabouts of the Honours.

 The Whig's Vault

-The Earl welcomed James to his house at nearby Feteresso Castle, but the Rising was doomed from the start and both James and the Earl had to fle to France.
-George I siezed his estatesa, including Dunottat.
+The Earl welcomed James to his house at nearby Feteresso Castle, but the Rising was doomed from the start and both James and the Earl had to flee to France.
+George I seized his estates, including Dunottat.
 The castle was sold to the York Building Company, who stripped it bare.
 Many years later the Keiths regained Dunnottar, but it was not until 1925 that any serious effort was made to arrest the decay of centuries.